topi314/LavaSrc/README.md

       masterDecryptionKey: "your master decryption key" # the master key used for decrypting the deezer tracks. (yes this is not here you need to get it from somewhere else)
     yandexmusic:
       accessToken: "your access token" # the token used for accessing the yandex music api.
-See https://github.com/TopiSenpai/LavaSrc#yandex-music
+See https://github.com/TopiSenpai/LavaSrc#yandex-music flowery.tts:
+      voice: "default voice" # (case-sensitive) get default voice from here https://api.flowery.pw/v1/tts/voices
+      translate: false # whether to translate the text to the native language of voice
+      silence: 0 # the silence parameter is in milliseconds.
+Range is 0 to 10000.
+The default is 0.
+      speed: 1.0 # the speed parameter is a float between 0.5 and 10.
+The default is 1.0.
+(0.5 is half speed, 2.0 is double speed, etc.)
+      audioFormat: "mp3" # supported formats are: mp3, ogg_opus, ogg_vorbis, aac, wav, and flac.
+Default format is mp3
 ```

 ---